-Potential VMT thresholds were assessed within the context of the objectives of SB 743, legal opinions related to the legislation, proposed CEQA Guidelines updates, and the technical advisory produced by OPR.
+Potential VMT thresholds were assessed within the context of the objectives of SB 743, legal opinions related to the legislation, proposed CEQA Guidelines updates, and the technical advisory produced by the Governor's Office of Planning and Research (OPR).
 Fehr & Peers identified four threshold options for consideration by lead agencies.

-- 1. Thresholds consistent with OPR's Technical Advisory, with a 15% reduction below baseline conditions. - Thresholds consistent with lead agency air quality, GHG reduction, and energy conservation goals presuming compliance with California Air Resources Board's recommendations of a 16.8% reduction in light-duty vehicle VMT and 14.3% reduction in total VMT compared to baseline (2016) conditions. - 3.
+- Thresholds consistent with OPR's Technical Advisory, with a 15% reduction below baseline conditions. - Thresholds consistent with lead agency air quality, GHG reduction, and energy conservation goals presuming compliance with California Air Resources Board's recommendations of a 16.8% reduction in light-duty vehicle VMT and 14.3% reduction in total VMT compared to baseline (2016) conditions. - 3.
 Thresholds consistent with local general plans or the RTP/SCS future year VMT projections by Jurisdiction or Community Region. - 4.
 Thresholds based on new development projects performing at or better than baseline (2016) VMT averages by Jurisdiction or Community Region.